Language and its Disorders

 B+ to B- Work displays sound knowledge and understanding, but with some limitations.
 There is evidence of background study.
 The work has a defined and logical structure, but with some weaknesses in the way in which arguments are presented.
 There is some original interpretation and demonstration of links between topics.
 The work is presented carefully with accurate communication and few factual or computational errors.

-Understand common language disorders in the context of typical language processing, including associated causal hypotheses and debates.
+Show an understanding of common language disorders in the context of typical language processing, including associated causal hypotheses and debates.